Return to home page.

 Cherrydale Library occupies 4,704 square feet (or about 5,600 square feet, if the balcony is included).

-• Program Attendance: Program attendance at Cherrydale Library in FY 2018 was 6,741, which was 6.2 percent of program attendance throughout the library system.
+• Program Attendance: Program attendance at Cherrydale Library in FY 2026 was 3.7 percent of program attendance throughout the library system.

 Green Sign Guess what else!
 Cherrydale Library is remarkably energy efficient, owing to its having been built into the side of a hill.
 Arlington County's analysis of energy consumption by each library in the system identifies Cherrydale Library as "among the very most efficient buildings in the Arlington government inventory."
 Also, the Arlington County Initiative To Reduce Emissions has spotlighted Cherrydale Library as "one of the County's greatest success stories."
 At the ceremony celebrating Cherrydale Library's 50th anniversary, the Executive Director of Arlingtonians for a Clean Environment, Elenor Hodges, read and presented a special Letter of Commendation praising additional steps the library has taken in recent years to enhance its environmental friendliness.
 In April 2012 the library received a cool sign, which went up in the front foyer.
 Click on the thumbnail image over on the right to see it.